J3Sli3/COMP3005/Final_Project/README.md

-Configure the connection to Database
+Configure the connection to Database:

 In fitness_app.py, update the connection infos